Trump, May affirm 'special relationship' between U.S., U.K. | The Japan Times

 So May was on a bit of a scouting mission.

-She has strong reasons for wanting the relationship to work.
 Britain is set to leave the European Union and its 500 million-person single market, and is eager for a bilateral trade deal with the U.S. The United States is Britain’s biggest export market, and such a trade deal would be a major prize.

 Trump has drawn parallels between Britain’s choice to leave the EU and his own success, using the Brexit vote last June to bolster his derision of the 28-nation bloc and his preference for striking bilateral agreements.